Australian Government Bureau of Meteorology

 Wide Bay and Burnett District Forecast

-Mostly sunny.
-Light winds becoming northeasterly 15 to 20 km/h during the afternoon then becoming light during the evening.
-Overnight temperatures falling to between 10 and 14 with daytime temperatures reaching around 30.
+Partly cloudy.
+Medium (50%) chance of showers about Fraser Island, slight (30%) chance elsewhere.
+Light winds becoming south to southeasterly 15 to 20 km/h during the morning.
+Overnight temperatures falling to between 17 and 20 with daytime temperatures reaching around 30.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.